benoitries/netlogo-to-messir/docs/README.md

-# NetLogo to MESSIR Multi-Agent Orchestration System
+# NetLogo to LUCIM Multi-Agent Orchestration System

-A sophisticated multi-agent AI system that automatically converts NetLogo agent-based models into MESSIR (Multi-Entity System Specification in Relational) diagrams through an orchestrated pipeline of specialized AI agents.
+A sophisticated multi-agent AI system that automatically converts NetLogo agent-based models into LUCIM (Multi-Entity System Specification in Relational) diagrams through an orchestrated pipeline of specialized AI agents.

 ## 🚀 Overview

-This project implements an 8-step orchestration pipeline that transforms NetLogo simulation models into standardized MESSIR PlantUML diagrams.
+This project implements an 8-step orchestration pipeline that transforms NetLogo simulation models into standardized LUCIM PlantUML diagrams.
 The system uses multiple specialized AI agents; steps 01 (Syntax) and 02 (Semantics) are always executed in parallel to optimize throughput, and the pipeline continues sequentially from step 03.

 ### Key Features

 - **Multi-Agent Architecture**: 7 specialized AI agents handling different aspects of the conversion
 - **Multi-Persona Support**: Interactive selection of persona sets for different agent configurations
 - **Automated Orchestration**: Parallel-first for steps 01–02, then sequential with error correction and compliance auditing
-- **MESSIR Compliance**: Ensures generated diagrams follow MESSIR-UCI standards
+- **LUCIM Compliance**: Ensures generated diagrams follow LUCIM-UCI standards
 - **Multiple AI Model Support**: Compatible with GPT-5, GPT-5-mini, and GPT-5-nano
 - **Comprehensive Logging**: Detailed execution tracking and performance metrics
 - **Cost Optimization**: Built-in cost analysis and token usage monitoring